An Unconventional Path

-The company continues to be known for high-quality and customized knit goods that are sold throughout the western hemisphere, including Hawaii, Cuba, and Alaska.
-The signature garment was the knit shoulder to knee swimming suit, but they also created car carriage robes, sweaters, knit caps, baby clothes, and athletic apparel for tennis, golf, football, and baseball.
-J.J. made athletic jerseys for the teams from both Cal and Stanford.
+The J.J.
+Pfister Knitting Company continues its growth and becomes known far and wide for its high-quality and customized knit goods.
+Now sold across the Western hemisphere, including Hawaii, Cuba, and Alaska, J.J.
+Pfister’s catalog included its signature garment – the knit shoulder-to-knee swimming suit – as well as car carriage robes, sweaters, knit caps, baby clothes, and athletic apparel for tennis, golf, football, and baseball.
+The company even made custom jerseys for the athletic teams at both Cal and Stanford.

 The Legacy Lives On

+In 1921, J.J.
+Pfister passes away at the age of 77.
+He is known as a very successful manufacturing pioneer and also a man of wonderful personality and high character, noted for his generosity and philanthropy.
+It was widely known that J.J.
+Pfister never turned a deaf ear to a worthy cause and was particularly fond of the YMCA.
 J.J.
-Pfister passes away.
-He is described as a man of wonderful personality and high character.
-He was noted for his philanthropy, particularly to the YMCA.
-It was widely known that J.J.
-Pfister never turned a deaf ear to a worthy cause.
-He was a pioneer of manufacturing in the late 19th century and his legacy lives on to this day.
+Pfister’s legacy lives on to this day.

 A New Beginning

 Kevin Keck, one of J.J.
-Pfister’s 9 great grandchildren, is born in Berkeley, CA, not too far from the old Pfister mill.
+Pfister’s nine great grandchildren, is born in Berkeley, CA – very close to the J.J.
+Pfister Knitting Co. mill.
 Kevin becomes a successful physician and medical executive.

 Kevin and his wife Gail’s son Brian is born.
-J.J.’s great great grandson, Brian, goes on to earn graduate degrees in both Chemistry and Viticulture and Enology.
+J.J.’s great great grandson, Brian, earns graduate degrees in both Chemistry and Viticulture and Enology.
 He develops a great affinity for the alcohol beverage business, brewing beer at home, gaining a winemaking degree, and becoming a connoisseur of great spirit brands.

 The Oregon Years

-The Keck family moves to Oregon for 10 years and Kevin and Gail become good friends with Mike Noonan, an organic farmer based in the Klamath Basin.
-This turns out to be a key relationship in the eventual formation of the J.J.
+The Keck family moves to Oregon for 10 years where Kevin and Gail befriend Mike Noonan, an organic farmer based in the Klamath Basin.
+Years later, the family’s relationship with Mike becomes a key catalyst for the J.J.
 Pfister Distilling Company.

 Entering the Craft Spirits Business